WORSE I MAY BE YET

 Picture

 “Well, that was exhausting.
-You think it was the children who exerted themselves, but behind the scenes the effort was greater.
-I have never seen a child assume such authority over a dog, nor a dog so oblivious of what was intended for him to do,” Dick said to Ella, incredulity animating his broad face for effect.
+You think it was the children who exerted themselves, but behind the scenes the effort was all mine.
+I have never seen a child assume such authority over a dog, nor a dog so oblivious,” Dick said to Ella, incredulity animating his broad face for effect.

-“Dick, you’re a dear to have done that with the children, as I know you think anyone under 20 is doltish and silly!”
+“Dick, you’re a dear to have done that with the children, as I know you think anyone under 20 to be a dolt!”

-“There’s no gap a little theatre can’t plaster over,” said Dick.
+“There’s no gap a little theatre can’t bridge,” said Dick.

-“I think you masterminded the climax perfectly, when Jane insisted George make amends by licking up the spilled water and eating the flowers.”
+“I think you masterminded the climax perfectly, Gigi insisting George make amends by licking up the spilled water and eating the flowers.”

-“Al contrario, Sorella,” said Dick, “As I'm sure you guess, that was improviso.
-I can only take credit for some pointed whispers from offstage when it comes to that bit.
-The climax was to be at the end—my coming through as a beggar with a harmonica and decrying that I had no monkey, and Jane offering up George to do the job and offering herself as a vocal accompanist.
+“Al contrario, Sorella,” said Dick, “As I’m sure you guess, that was improviso.
+I can only take credit for some agitated whispers from offstage.
+The climax was to be at the end—my coming through as a beggar with a harmonica and decrying that I had no monkey, and Gigi offering up George to do the job and offering herself as a vocal accompanist.
 She was going to audition with the song ‘I Wish That I’d Been Born a Boy’ while we three exited the stage.”

 This work of historical fiction does not yet have a publisher.
 Inquiries welcomed.